 The Patient Information Leaflet (PIL) is the leaflet included in the pack with a medicine.
 It is written for patients and gives information about taking or using a medicine.
 It is possible that the leaflet in your medicine pack may differ from this version because it may have been updated since your medicine was packaged.

-The text only version may be available from RNIB in large print, Braille or audio CD.
-For further information call RNIB Medicine Leaflet Line on 0800 198 5000.
+The text only version may be available in large print, Braille or audio CD.
+For further information call emc accessibility on 0800 198 5000.
 The product code(s) for this leaflet is: PL 12762/0597.

 Phenytoin Sodium 50mg/ml Solution for Injection

 Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

 The name of your medicine is Phenytoin Sodium 50mg/ml Solution for Injection.
 It will be referred to as Phenytoin Injection for ease hereafter.

 1. What Phenytoin Injection is and what it is used for

 2. What you need to know before you are given Phenytoin Injection

 3. How Phenytoin Injection is given to you

 5. How to store Phenytoin Injection

 6. Contents of the pack and other information